 The use of Artificial Intelligence Applications (AIA) in an assessment may be a breach of academic honesty which constitutes malpractice.
 Academic honesty can be breached in a number of ways.
-These include, but is not limited to:

 These include, but is not limited to:

 - copying someone else's work in part or in whole, and presenting it as their own - using material directly from books, journals, or the internet without reference to the source - building on the ideas of another person without reference to the source - buying, stealing or borrowing another person's work and presenting it as their own submitting work to which another person, such as a parent, coach or subject expert, has contributed substantially